voxpupuli/puppet-nrpe/README.md

  * This module requires the EPEL repositories to be enabled
  * This module currently does not manage the firewall rules

+### Oracle Linux

+* This module requires the EPEL and Optional Updates repositories to be enabled

 ### Solaris

  * This module depends on OpenCSW packages